InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/hello_world.md

 ## Browser

-The same Emscripten WebAssembly module can be executed in a web browser.
+The same Emscripten Wasm module can be executed in a web browser.

-Create an HTML file that will call the WebAssembly module through JavaScript and display its output in the HTML DOM:
+Create an HTML file that will call the Wasm module through JavaScript and display its output in the HTML DOM:

 ```html